gluwa/ccnext-testnet-bridge-examples/README.md

-# 🌉 CCNext Testnet Bridge Example 🌉
+# 🌉 USC Testnet Bridge Example 🌉

-This repository is designed as a starting point for users and builders alike to explore the new Creditcoin cross-chain features brought forwards in the new `CCNext` update.
+This repository is designed as a starting point for users and builders alike to explore the new Creditcoin cross-chain features brought forwards in the new `USC Testnet` update.
 Learn how to use the Creditcoin Decentralized Oracle through a series of guided tutorials where you get to set up and interact with your own decentralized bridge!

 ## Tutorials